-Applications to redesignate lands which are currently designated Environmental Protection for reasonsrelated to natural hazard will need to demonstrate, to the satisfaction of the Township and the Conservation Au
+Applications to redesignate lands which are currently designated Environmental Protection for reasons related to natural hazard willneed to demonstrate, to the satisfaction of the Township and the Conservation Authority that the lands are not subject to a natural hazard.

-- j) Council may, as an alternative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Protection Area where the Conservation Authority or appropriate provincial ministry deem that such a study is not necessary. - The use of Environmental Protection lands for stormwater management is prohibited. - When proposals to construct transportation, communication, sanitation and other such public utilities and/or facilities in Environmental Protection Areas are being considered under the provisions of the Environmental Assessment Act, the Ontario Energy Board Act and other applicable legislation, the approval authorities shall have regard to the policies of this Official Plan and the Provincial Policy Statement to determine what measures are to be taken to minimize negative impacts on the natural features or their ecological functions. - m) Applications for development on existing lots of record will be considered in light of the goals, objectives and policies of this Plan, the comments of the appropriate approvals agencies, and the policies in Section 10. - n) Land severances which have the effect of fragmenting the ownership of Environmental Protection Areas will be discouraged.
+k) Council may, as an alternative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Protection Area where the Conservation Authority or appropriate provincial ministry deem that such a study is not necessary.

-- n) Development and site alterations are not permitted on significant wetlands and significant portions of endangered/threatened species habitat.
-In all other cases the placing or removal of fill of any kind, whether originating on the site or elsewhere, shall not be permitted without the approval of the Conservation Authority and the Township. - o) Environmental Protection Areas shall not be acceptable as part of the dedication for park purposes under the Planning Act. - p) All lands dedicated to the Township shall be conveyed in a physical condition satisfactory to the Municipality.
-Where lands adjacent to a watercourse are dedicated to the Township, adequate space for maintenance operations shall be provided. - q) Agricultural activities, excluding new buildings and structures, are permitted upon adjacent lands without the need for an Environmental Impact Assessment. - q) Setbacks from natural heritage features and areas are established based on the recommendations of an approved Environmental Impact Assessment or any other technical study that may be required (e.g. floodplain analysis, geotechnical study, etc.) and will be implemented through the zoning by-law in consultation with the Ministry of Natural Resources and Forestry, or the Conservation Authority, as appropriate. - r) Natural hazard lands may be unsafe for development because of their physical characteristics, and may pose a potential risk forloss of life, property damage, and social disruption if developed.
-Council, in consultation with the Conservation Authority, willexamine, from time to time, the need to upgrade and/or prepare mapping of natural hazards. - s) Lands characterized by steep slopes can pose risks to persons and property as a result of potential slope instability or erosion.
+- I) Setbacks from natural heritage features and areas are established based on the recommendations of an approved Environmental Impact Assessment or any other technical study that may be required (e.g. floodplain analysis, geotechnical study, etc.) and will be implemented through the zoning by-law in consultation with the Ministry of Natural Resources and Forestry, or the Conservation Authority, as appropriate. - m) The use of Environmental Protection lands for stormwater management is prohibited. - n) When proposals to construct transportation, communication, sanitation and other such public utilities and/or facilities in Environmental Protection Areas are being considered under the provisions of the Environmental Assessment Act, the Ontario Energy Board Act and other applicable legislation, the approval authorities shall have regard to the policies of this Official Plan and the Provincial Policy Statement to determine what measures are to be taken to minimize negative impacts on the natural features or their ecological functions. - o) Applications for development on existing lots of record will be considered in light of the goals, objectives and policies of this Plan, the comments of the appropriate approvals agencies, and the policies in Part 8 Section 10. - p) Land severances which have the effect of fragmenting the ownership of Environmental Protection Areas will be discouraged. - n) Development and site alterations are not permitted on significant wetlands and significant portions of endangered/threatened species habitat.
+In all other cases the placing or removal of fill of any kind, whether originating on the site or elsewhere, shall not be permitted without the approval of the Conservation Authority and the Township. - q) Environmental Protection Areas shall not be acceptable as part of the dedication for park purposes under the Planning Act. - r) All lands dedicated to the Township shall be conveyed in a physical condition satisfactory to the Municipality.
+Where lands adjacent to a watercourse are dedicated to the Township, adequate space for maintenance operations shall be provided. - q) Agricultural activities, excluding new buildings and structures, are permitted upon adjacent lands without the need for an Environmental Impact Assessment. - r) Natural hazard lands may be unsafe for development because of their physical characteristics, and may pose a potential risk for loss of life, property damage, and social disruption if developed.
+Council, in consultation with the Conservation Authority, will examine, from time to time, the need to upgrade and/or prepare mapping of natural hazards.

+s) Lands characterized by steep slopes can pose risks to persons and property as a result of potential slope instability or erosion.

 Development on steep slopes can have significant impacts on features such as fish and wildlife habitat, soils and vegetation, surface water quantity and quality, and wetlands.